Calgary urged to wait for more details before deciding on 2026 Olympic bid - Red Deer Advocate

 The 2010 Winter Games in Vancouver and Whistler, B.C., cost $7.7 billion.

-Calgary’s estimate is lower in part because the city could reuse venues from the 1988 Winter Games.
+Calgary’s estimate is lower in part because the city could reuse venues from 1988.

 Sion, Switzerland, and Innsbruck, Austria, are among Calgary’s potential rivals for a 2026 bid.